 Once a patient is stabilized and is able to be discharged from the hospital, rehabilitation may be needed to help regain functioning.
 Rehabilitation needs are highly personal and vary from person to person depending on which abilities have been impacted by the stroke episode.
 Some people may require only minimal rehabilitation intervention while others may need months of in-patient care.

 When choosing a rehabilitation facility, it is important to make sure that it is able to meet all of your loved one’s needs.
 Ask if they have a specific stroke treatment program, when it began, and how many patients they see come through the program.

 Your doctor should evaluate your risk of stroke and offer guidelines on lifestyle changes that can reduce the possibility of a stroke recurring or happening in the first place.
 Some things that they may suggest include:

 Knowing what a stroke is, the signs and symptoms, and your personal risk factors can help prevent a stroke or help you quickly identify when emergency intervention is needed.
-If you or a loved one needs care after a stroke, please call Abramson Care Advisors at 215.371.3400.
-A care advisor is available to speak 24 hours a day, seven days a week.
+If you or a loved one needs care after a stroke, please call Abramson care managers at 215.371.3400.
+A care manager is available to speak 24 hours a day, seven days a week.